-He played 8 games with the Colorado Rangers if the IHL after the conclusion of his final season of junior hockey.
-He returned to the club, now rechristened the Denver Rangers, for the majority of the 1988-89 season and averaged more than a point per game, scoring 21 goals and 49 points in 40 games, a performance which earned him a chance to make his NHL debut with the New York Rangers.
-Turcotte, a center, appeared in 20 games for New York during which he scored 7 goals and 10 points.
+He played 8 games with the Colorado Rangers if the IHL after the conclusion of his final season of junior hockey and returned to the club, now rechristened the Denver Rangers for the majority of the 1988-89 season, averaging more than point per game, scoring 21 goals and 49 points in 40 games, a performance which earned him a chance to make his NHL debut with the New York Rangers.
+Turcotte, a center, appeared in 20 games during which he scored 7 goals and 10 points.

 That would be the last he would see of the minor leagues, as he made the Rangers roster right from the start of the 1989-90 season and would seize the opportunity to set a career best in his first full season with 32 goals.
 Turcotte would follow that with a career high 67 points in 1990-91, a season in which he appeared in the NHL All-Star Game.